In Landmark Decision, Massachusetts Court Vacates Conviction Based on Erroneous FBI Microscopic Hair Testimony

 This is the first case to be litigated where the prosecution disputed the results of the review finding that the agent provided erroneous testimony.
 Before issuing its 79-page ruling, the court conducted a two-day hearing where experts on both sides of the issue were permitted to testify regarding the scientific merits of the agent’s testimony.
 Last week’s decision will likely greatly influence how future courts grappling with the errors identified through the review handle cases where the evidence was central to the conviction.

-“The decision is vitally important because it will be followed by many other courts around the country which will have to decide how to deal with this erroneous testimony,” said Chris Fabricant, director of strategic litigation for the Innocence Project, which is affiliated with Benjamin N. Cardozo School of Law at Yeshiva University.
+“The decision is vitally important because it will be followed by many other courts around the country which will have to decide how to deal with this erroneous testimony,” said Chris Fabricant, director of strategic litigation for the Innocence Project.
 “While we don’t know how many cases may ultimately be reversed because of the use of this scientifically invalid evidence,” said Fabricant, “we know from the preliminary findings of the review that FBI agents, over a period of more than two decades, erroneously testified or provided erroneous reports in more than 95% of the cases where microscopic hair analysis was used to connect a defendant to a crime.”

 At the urging of the Innocence Project and the National Association of Criminal Defense Lawyers, the FBI and Department of Justice were motivated to conduct the review after three men,